hyf0/sicp-javascript-zh/chapter1.1.md

 by clicking it, it will respond by creating a separate browser tab where the statement is shown, with the option to evaluate the statement.
 Click on the primitive expression statement, and see what happens!

 Expressions representing numbers may be combined with operators (such as + or *) to form a compound expression that represents the application of a corresponding primitive function to those numbers.
-For example, evaluate any of the following expression statements[[1]](#1-1-1x1) by clicking on it:
+For example, evaluate any of the following expression statements<sup id="1-1-1a1">[[1]](#1-1-1b1)</sup> by clicking on it:

 ```js
 137 + 349;